mamuz/phalcon-application/CONTRIBUTING.md

 Add a functional test for your pull-request.

-You can run the tests by calling `make test` from the root of the project.
+You can run tests on provisioned docker image which requires [Docker](https://docs.docker.com).

+Create the image with `make build` and run tests with `make test`.

 ## Travis